Therapeutic Riding at

 Equine Services for Heroes

-Equine Assisted Psychotherapy (EAP) consists of a treatment plan-based service offered to those individuals, dyads or families seeking help for issues related to, but not limited to the following: anger management, depression, substance abuse, eating disorders, anxiety, grief & loss, relationship difficulties, communication skills, parenting, and impulse control.
+Equine-Assisted Psychotherapy (EAP) consists of a treatment plan-based service with licensed mental health professionals and equine specialists who offer individuals, dyads or families seeking help for issues related to, but not limited to the following: anger management, depression, substance abuse, eating disorders, anxiety, grief & loss, relationship difficulties, communication skills, parenting, and impulse control.

-Equine Assisted Learning (EAL) is a goal-based service offered to groups seeking skill development in the areas of, but not limited to the following: team building, leadership training, problem solving, and improved functioning at the work place.
+Equine-Assisted Learning (EAL) is a goal-based service offered to individuals and groups seeking skill development in the areas of, but not limited to the following: team building, leadership training, problem solving, and improved functioning at the work place and throughout daily living.
+EAP sessions do not include psychotherapy and can

-If the individual and therapist agree to equine-assist therapies and activities, the therapist will have the individual fill out the registration forms which are required by Queen of Hearts Therapeutic Riding Center, Inc. in addition to the therapist’s own enrollment forms.
+EAP: If the individual and therapist agree to equine-assisted psychotherapy, the therapist will have the individual fill out the registration forms which are required by Queen of Hearts Therapeutic Riding Center, Inc. in addition to the therapist’s own enrollment forms.

 The therapist will contact Queen of Hearts and coordinate the treatment schedule and appropriate logistics needed from the ranch (i.e., horses, equine specialist, props)